'Help, 40 days here': Photos show migrants crammed into U.S. border facilities

 Members of a congressional group visiting facilities in El Paso on Monday said migrants were being kept in deplorable conditions.

-The delegation had been told to surrender their phones ahead of the tour, but Democratic U.S. Representative Joaquin Castro smuggled a device into a Border Patrol station and took video of women in a cramped cell.
+The delegation had been told to surrender its phones ahead of the tour, but Democratic U.S. Representative Joaquin Castro smuggled a device into a Border Patrol station and took video of women in a cramped cell.

 Some said they had been held for 50 days, some separated from children, denied showers for up to 15 days and in some cases, medication, Castro tweeted.